Claude Code Hooks¶

 [[ "$FILE" == *.py ]] && ruff format "$FILE"

-The PreToolUse hook fires before every Bash call; exit code 2 cancels the tool call and sends the stderr message back to Claude as feedback.
+The PreToolUse hook fires before every Bash call.
+Exit code 2 cancels the call and sends the stderr message back to Claude as feedback.
 The PostToolUse hook fires after every Write or Edit call, then the script filters to .py files and runs ruff format.
-The SessionEnd hook has no matcher and fires unconditionally when the session terminates, making it the right place to write progress files or close audit logs.
+The SessionEnd hook has no matcher and fires whenever the session ends, so it is the right place to write progress files or close audit logs.

 Hooks are the wrong tool when the rule they encode is aspirational rather than absolute.
 Common failure modes:

 - Hidden global state.
 A misbehaving agent is often a hook silently rewriting, blocking, or reformatting files.
-Because hooks are invisible in the transcript unless they exit non-zero, debugging can take longer than the hook saves.
+Hooks stay invisible in the transcript unless they exit non-zero, so debugging can take longer than the hook saves.

 - Brittle schema coupling.
 Hook scripts parse

-tool_inputJSON; when a tool's schema changes in a new Claude Code release (new field names, renamed events, added matcher semantics), scripts fail silently or block legitimate calls. - Over-scoped blocks.
+tool_inputJSON.
+When a tool's schema changes in a new Claude Code release — new field names, renamed events, added matcher semantics — scripts fail silently or block valid calls. - Over-scoped blocks.
 A

-PreToolUseBash blocker that matchesrmwith a substring check will blockrm node_modulesandecho "term"— pushing users to disable the hook entirely rather than accept the false positives. - Performance tax.
+PreToolUseBash blocker that matchesrmwith a substring check blocksrm node_modulesandecho "term".
+The false positives push users to disable the hook rather than live with them. - Performance tax.
 Every

-PostToolUsehook runs synchronously on the hot path; a slow formatter or network call inflates every edit.
-Move expensive work toSessionEndor async out-of-band jobs. - CLAUDE.md would have worked.
-If the rule bends gracefully under load (prefer a style, avoid a phrase), a prompt instruction fails softer than a hook rejection and keeps the model in the loop.
+PostToolUsehook runs synchronously on the hot path, so a slow formatter or network call slows every edit.
+Move expensive work toSessionEndor out-of-band jobs. - CLAUDE.md would have worked.
+If the rule bends gracefully under load — prefer a style, avoid a phrase — a prompt instruction fails softer than a hook rejection and keeps the model in the loop.

 Key Takeaways¶